3kraft/axiom-web/vertx-swagger/readme.md

 The returned router is a normal vertx router, so it can be used to bind additional controllers to paths.

+To collect metrics just enable it in the configuration:

+    Router router = SwaggerRouter.configure().collectMetrics()
+                                 .swaggerDefinition("/swagger-minimal.json")
+                                 .bindTo("/products")
+                                     .get(ProductParameter.class, controller::get)
+                                     .doBind()
+                                 .router(vertx);

+_Note:_ Metrics are collected only for the routes defined in the swagger definition.

 _Note:_ The API base path is taken from the swagger definition file!
 The bindings should contain only the relative paths to the base path.